-(20) Guarantee of L Bonds
+(23) Guarantee of L Bonds and Seller Trust L Bonds (as restated)

-We are publicly offering and selling L Bonds under a registration statement declared effective by the SEC, as described in Note 8.
-Our obligations under the L Bonds are secured by substantially all the assets of GWG Holdings, a pledge of all our common stock held individually by our largest stockholders, and by a guarantee and corresponding grant of a security interest in substantially all the assets of GWG Life(1).
-As a guarantor, GWG Life has fully and unconditionally guaranteed the payment of principal and interest on the L Bonds.
-GWG Life's equity in DLP IV(2) serves as collateral for our L Bonds.
+We are publicly offering and selling L Bonds under a registration statement declared effective by the SEC, as described in Note 10 and have issued Seller Trust L Bonds under a Supplemental Indenture, as described in Note 11.
+The L Bonds and Seller Trust L Bonds are secured by substantially all the assets of GWG Holdings, a pledge of all our common stock held individually by our largest stockholders, and by a guarantee and corresponding grant of a security interest in substantially all the assets of GWG Life(1).
+As a guarantor, GWG Life has fully and unconditionally guaranteed the payment of principal and interest on the L Bonds and Seller Trust L Bonds.
+GWG Life's equity in DLP IV(2) serves as collateral for our L Bond and Seller Trust L Bond obligations.
 Substantially all of our life insurance policies are held by DLP IV or GWG Life Trust ("the Trust").
 The policies held by DLP IV are not direct collateral for the L Bonds as such policies are pledged to the senior credit facility with LNV Corporation.

-- (1) The Seller Trust L Bonds are senior secured obligations of GWG, ranking junior only to all senior debt of GWG (see Note 6), pari passu in right of payment and in respect of collateral with all L Bonds of GWG (see Note 8), and senior in right of payment to all subordinated indebtedness of GWG.
+- (1) The Seller Trust L Bonds are senior secured obligations of GWG, ranking junior to all senior debt of GWG (see Note 8) and pari passu in right of payment and in respect of collateral with all L Bonds of GWG (see Note 10).
 Payments under the Seller Trust L Bonds are guaranteed by GWG Life.
 The assets exchanged in the Initial Transfer are available as collateral for all holders of the L Bonds and Seller Trust L Bonds.
 Specifically, the Exchangeable Note and common units of Beneficient are held by GWG Holdings and the Commercial Loan is held by GWG Life. - (2) The terms of our amended and restated senior credit facility with LNV Corporation require that we maintain a significant excess of pledged collateral value over the amount outstanding on the amended and restated senior credit facility at any given time.
 Any excess after satisfying all amounts owing under our amended and restated senior credit facility with LNV Corporation is available as collateral for the L Bonds (including the Seller Trust L Bonds).

 The following represents condensed consolidating financial information as of September 30, 2018 and December 31, 2017, with respect to the financial position, and as of September 30, 2018 and 2017, with respect to results of operations and cash flows of GWG Holdings and its subsidiaries.
-The parent column presents the financial information of GWG Holdings, the primary obligor for the L Bonds.
-The guarantor subsidiary column presents the financial information of GWG Life, the guarantor subsidiary of the L Bonds, presenting its investment in DLP IV and the Trust under the equity method.
+The parent column presents the financial information of GWG Holdings, the primary obligor for the L Bonds and Seller Trust L Bonds.
+The guarantor subsidiary column presents the financial information of GWG Life, the guarantor subsidiary of the L Bonds and Seller Trust L Bonds, presenting its investment in DLP IV and the Trust under the equity method.
 The non-guarantor subsidiaries column presents the financial information of all non-guarantor subsidiaries, including DLP IV and the Trust.